-- Prepare another container, preferably with lowered salinity 1.010 ppm water.
+- Prepare another container, preferably with lowered salinity 1.010 specific gravity water.
 This will be used to give fish a quick dip in after they have been taken out of the treatment water, which will assist in removing weakened or dead parasites, mucus or other unwanted organic matter from the fish before placing them into the QT.

 - When all is ready, place the fish into the formalin treatment container, proceeding per the instructions for the formalin product you are using, and by referencing the dip and bath timing and other important tips below.